 - social phobia

-After a psychiatric evaluation, the doctor will develop a treatment plan that is suitable for both child and parent.
+After a psychiatric evaluation, the child’s doctor will develop a treatment plan.
 The most important part of the treatment is to ensure that the child is in a safe and nurturing environment.

-Once this has been addressed, the next stage is to improve the relationship between the parent and child.
-This may be done with a series of parenting classes designed to increase parenting skills, combined with family counseling to help improve the bond between parent and child.
-The bonding process will be facilitated by gradually increasing comforting physical contact between the parent and child.
+The next stage is to improve the relationship between the child and their parents or primary caregivers.
+This may take the form of a series of parenting classes designed to improve parenting skills.
+Classes may be combined with family counseling to help improve the bond between a child and their caregivers.
+Gradually increasing the level of comforting physical contact between them will help the bonding process.

 Special education services may help if the child is having difficulty in school.

-RAD can be avoided by attending to your child’s physical and emotional needs appropriately.
-This is especially important if you are adopting a very young child, particularly if the child has spent a period of time in foster care.
+You can reduce the likelihood of your child developing RAD by attending to your child’s physical and emotional needs appropriately.
+This is especially important if you’re adopting a very young child, particularly if the child has been in foster care.
 The risk of RAD is higher in children whose caregivers have changed often.